openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

     frontend_status: Done

-A class, an interface, or a function must be parameterized by at least one type parameter to be *generic*.
-The type parameter is declared in the type parameter section, and can be used as an ordinary type inside a generic.
+A class, an interface, or a function must be parameterized by at least one type parameter to be a *generic*.
+The type parameter is declared in the type parameter section.
+It can be used as an ordinary type inside a *generic*.

-Syntactically, the type parameter is an unqualified identifier.
-See :ref:`Scopes` for the scope of type parameters.

-Each type parameter has a *constraint* (see :ref:`Type Parameter Constraint`).

-Type parameters can also have default types (see :ref:`Type Parameter Default`).
+Syntactically, a type parameter is an unqualified identifier (see :ref:`Scopes` for the scope of type parameters).
+Each type parameter can have a *constraint* (see :ref:`Type Parameter Constraint`).
+A type parameter can have a default type (see :ref:`Type Parameter Default`).

 .. index::
    generic parameter